 Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
-Too little air pressure will also not provide the improvement in handling that is possible.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 20 P.S.I.
-IN THE RIDE-RITE AIR HELPER SPRINGS AT ALL TIMES.
+Too little air pressure will also not provide the possible improvement in handling.
+TO PREVENT POSSIBLE DAMAGE, MAINTAIN A MINIMUM OF 5 P.S.I.
+IN THE AIR HELPER SPRINGS AT ALL TIMES.